A bootloader exploit for Exynos devices

 • boot_kernel_ptr is the handler for the boot command

-• write_protect_1_ptr and write_protect_2_ptr are calls to MMC write protection functions in boot_kernel.
+• write_protect_1_ptr and write_protect_2_ptr are calls to MMC write protection functions in boot_kernel the non-printf function calls in blk_set_boot_wp and blk_set_user_wp respectively.

 • reset_handler_ptr_ptr is the function pointer used in the reset command handler (not the pointer to the handler itself) used to gain code execution; said command is invoked from process_packet